Preferences

 Share

-Can You Export Figma to Webflow?
+Can you export Figma to Webflow?

 Yes, there are two ways to do this: Using the Figma to Webflow plugin: This plugin allows you to export your Figma designs to Webflow with a single click.
 It also supports exporting specific elements and components, as well as global styles.
 Manually exporting your Figma assets: To do this, you will need to export your Figma designs to SVG or PNG files.
 You can then import these files into Webflow and use them to build your website.

-Does Figma Integrate with Webflow?
+Does Figma integrate with Webflow?

 Yes, Figma integrates with Webflow in a few different ways: Figma to Webflow plugin: This plugin allows you to export your Figma designs to Webflow with a single click.
 It also supports exporting specific elements and components, as well as global styles.
 Figma components: You can create Figma components and then import them into Webflow as reusable elements.
 This can save you a lot of time when building your website.
 Figma styles: You can also import Figma styles into Webflow.
 This allows you to keep your designs consistent across both platforms.